ThorbenKuck/WireDI/RC4-CHANGELOG.md

 - Improved error messages throughout the codebase
 - Enhanced documentation and code comments
 - Performance optimizations in critical paths
-- Simplified API for better developer experience
+- Simplified API for a better developer experience

 ## Migration Notes

+In general, the migration should be straight forward, as most changes happened under the hood.
+The new Scope API is additional and can be completely ignored if you don't care.

 - Replace any uses of `WireRepository` with `WireContainer`
-- Update scope-related code to use the new scope provider API
 - Replace uses of removed bean classes with their new counterparts
 - Update condition evaluation code to leverage the new condition evaluation context

 ## Future Directions

 - Further stabilize API for production release
+- Increase test coverage of all components
-- Enhance documentation and examples
+- Enhance documentation and examples, both in code and in the deployed documentation
-- Improve performance in critical areas
+- Analyze and improve performance in critical areas
+- Expand the test-bundle
 - Add more integration points with popular frameworks

 ---